JACGWD/hacker-nerd/README.md

 - The image is clickable and leads to a missing page.

 Your challenge is to make sure the path to the image is correct.
 You must edit the path so that it **points one level up**, outside of hackers, back to the main level of root.

+## Level 3

+1. Type `pwd` to confirm that you are still inside the root folder:

+    `pwd`  `Enter`

+    You should see something like this:
+    `/Users/eric/Documents/root`

+2. Change into the hackers folder: `cd hackers` `Enter`

+3. Type `pwd` to confirm that you are indeed inside the hackers folder:

+    `pwd`  `Enter`

+    You should see something like this:
+    `/Users/eric/Documents/root/hackers`

+4. Create a folder called "subfolder":

+    `mkdir subfolder`

+5. Switch into the subfolder:

+    `cd subfolder`

+6. Type `pwd` to confirm that you are indeed inside the hackers folder:

+    `pwd`  `Enter`

+    You should see something like this:
+    `/Users/eric/Documents/root/hackers/subfolder`

+### Challenge 3.1

+In the previous steps, we used this code to copy the template into root:

+ `cp ../hacker-nerd/template.html ./hackers/hacker-girl.html`

+ You must now modify that line of code to do the following:

+1. Go out of "subfolder", go out of "hackers", go out of "root", go into "hacker-nerd" and copy the template (as "index.html") into the current folder (./index.html).

+**Tip 1:** Use `cd ../` followed by `pwd` (as many times as necessary) to move up the folder structure and find out at what level you are.
+Count the number of times you needed to use `cd` in order to find the "hacker-nerd" folder.

+**Tip 2:** Use autocompletion (hitting the `Tab` key) after typing h (for "hacker-nerd") to see if the shell will find the folder.
+If it can't autocomplete, you probably aren't in the right folder.

+### Challenge 3.2

+Using `pico index.html`, edit the "subfolder/index.html" page:

+- Change the \<title>, image tag alt text and \<h1> to "Hacker Nerd Boy".
+- Correct the path to the CSS file.
+- Edit the anchor tag to properly point to "hacker-girl.html".
+- Edit the img tag to properly point to "hacker-girl.html".
+- Underneath the hacker-nerd-boy image, add a text link that points back to home.
+Make sure to add 'style="text-align: center;"' inside the tag like this:

+    `<a href="index.html" style="text-align: center; display: block;">Home</a>`

+Remember to save the file using `control-o` (letter o, not zero) and `Enter`.
+Use `control-x` (lowercase letter x) and `Enter` to quit pico.

+### Challenge 3.3

+Type the following command:

+`history > ~/Documents/history.txt`

+Show me this file to complete the game.
+Please use Microsoft VS Code to open the file (so we can see the line numbers.)